 RCA mad: RCA were not happy with Sacred Songs.
 It sounded nothing like a standard H & O album which, to them, created a marketing conundrum.
-Worried that it’s overall sound would confound existing H & O fans and “Rich Girl” lovers, and kill whatever existing momentum had been created, they refused to release it, it was, in classically cruel record company speak, shelved.
+Worried that its overall sound would confound existing H & O fans and “Rich Girl” lovers, and kill whatever existing momentum had been created, they refused to release it, it was, in classically cruel record company speak, shelved.
 Hall and Fripp were not happy about this and openly complained to no avail ( at least not right away ).
-Unfortunately the RCA stonewall didn’t end there.
+Unfortunately, the RCA stonewall didn’t end there.

 Undeterred aka Project # 2: In 1979, Hall and Fripp recorded the second installment of their collaboration, the Fripp solo album, ultimately titled Exposure featuring Hall’s lead vocals on all tracks.
 RCA weighed in again.
 On the premise of contractual restrictions, they refused permission for Hall’s vocals to comprise the whole of the album.
-The edict handed down resulted in Fripp’s only being able to include 2 of the Hall vocal tracks.
+The edict handed down resulted in Fripp’s only being able to include two of the Hall vocal tracks.
 This forced Fripp to recruit other singers to re-record songs Hall wrote and had already recorded.

-Fuck You: To summarize RCA had a very specific vision of what a Daryl Hall infused record should sound like and it needed to jibe with their pre-ordained marketing plan.
+Fuck You: To summarize RCA had a very specific vision of what a Daryl Hall-infused record should sound like and it needed to jibe with their pre-ordained marketing plan.
 All this served to ( rightfully ) piss Daryl off forever.
-In his 2007 interview with Pitchfork he straight up says “That’s when I completely fell out of love with the music business”.
+In his 2007 interview with Pitchfork, he straight up says “That’s when I completely fell out of love with the music business”.

-On Second Thought: Eventually good sense prevailed.
+On Second Thought: Eventually, good sense prevailed.
 After some track leaking, open complaining by Hall and Fripp and letter writing by fans who’d gotten wind of the whole mess, RCA eventually acquiesced and released Hall’s Sacred Songs in March of 1980.
 Time has been kind to it and it’s been rightfully celebrated as a minor cult classic over the course of the 21st century.

 Voices (1980 aka the album that marked the point at which Daryl Hall & John Oates officially became HALL & OATES)

-Diagram A : Daryl Hall & John Oates Voices is better than Fleetwood Mac’s Tusk, let me explain…
+Diagram A: Daryl Hall & John Oates Voices is better than Fleetwood Mac’s Tusk, let me explain…

 NY/LA: Voices is the NYC version of the LA to its core, Tusk.
 Only it’s a better record.
-It’s a mix of anxious, bizarro-new wave and pop-piano hook-fests that go down easier than any of Tusk‘s jittery excursions.
+It’s a mix of anxious, bizarro-new wave and pop-piano hook-fests that go down way easier than any of Tusk‘s jittery excursions.
 Even at its weirdest, every track on Voices sounds like a radio song.
-While Tusk is self absorbed and insular, Voices is out wandering the streets looking for trouble.
+While Tusk is self-absorbed and insular, Voices is out wandering the streets looking for trouble.

-What Album ? : But of course where Tusk has retroactively been lauded as a masterpiece, H & O’s Voices is generally just thought of as an old pop album…when it’s even thought of as an entire album at all, because the enormous popularity of its singles, “You Make My Dreams” ,”Kiss on My List” and “You’ve Lost That Loving Feeling” have gone a long way to rendering the rest of the tracks on the LP invisible.
+What Album?: But of course, where Tusk has retroactively been lauded as a masterpiece, H & O’s Voices is generally just thought of as an old pop album…when it’s even thought of as an entire album at all because the enormous popularity of its singles, “You Make My Dreams” ,”Kiss on My List” and “You’ve Lost That Loving Feeling” have gone a long way to rendering the rest of the tracks on the LP invisible.

 Voices > Tusk: Voices is not the best H & O album but it is the most important, for with it the blueprint of the future became official.
 And so yeah, Tusk is a beauty in places but as far as innovative, accessible pieces of pop music art go, listen to this, Voices is better.